toxicity1985/atoum-documentation/source/en/option_cli.rst

 --test-all
 ==========

-This option allows you to run the tests in directories defined in the configuration file through ``$script->addTestAllDirectory('path/to/directory')``.
+This option lets you run the tests in directories defined in the configuration file through ``$script->addTestAllDirectory('path/to/directory')``.

 .. code-block:: shell